Kazevic/curated-programming-resources/resources.md

       computer science concepts using Python.
 While it does briefly cover Python syntax, it assumes that you already have some basic prior experience.
     - [Dive into Python 3][python-dive]
-      An accelerated introduction to Python.
-Warning: do NOT use "Dive into Python 2".
-It's very outdated.
+      A faster introduction to Python.
+Warning: DON'T use "Dive into Python 2."
+It is very outdated.
     - [Program Arcade Games With Python And Pygame][python-arcade]
       A fantastic and thorough introduction to Python via making games.
 For beginners.
     - [Invent with Python][python-invent]